luizkubaski/dotfiles/README.md

 and this will automatically create symlinks for the dotfiles.

 Hint: if you have different environments you can create branches on github for each environment.

+What if one day stow just doesn't exist anymore?
+Well, at the end of the day all that stow does is create symlinks for the dofiles.

+TODO:

+<s>- nbfc-linux </s>

+- nvidia-drivers
+- pipewire
+- audio troubleshooting
+- explain some utilities? (pywall, polybar)
+- add references.